 Situated in the thick forests of Cauvery Wildlife Sanctuary, the Galibore Fishing Camp is 121 kms away from Bheemeshwari via the Kanakapura-Sangam Road.
 It is named after a windy hillock, Galibore, is located right across the camp itself, and is a perfect escape from bustling city life.

-One is bound to be occupied doing numerous activities here.
-Of which, the coracle rides in the river are a must.
+You are bound to be occupied doing numerous activities here.
+Of which, the coracle rides are a must.
 You can go hiking in the jungle but also laze around in the hammocks, just outside your tent, under the luscious green canopy by the riverbank.
-The period between September and February is the perfect time to visit here, since the climate is pleasant and perfect for bird watchers.
+The period between September and February is the perfect time to go visit here since the climate is pleasant and perfect for bird watchers.
 The entry fee for this place is INR 5,575 for Indians, INR 6,459 for Foreigners, 50 per cent discount for children between 5 and 12 years, and free entry for children below 5 years.